We're activists, researchers, journalists, municipal workers, and other people interested in transparent government.

 Web scraping is a common technique for answering deeper questions about the police.

 The community maintains an open-source code repository with shared resources for extracting useful information from records found at any Data Source.

-Data scientists of any experience level can learn skills as they collaborate with other community members.
+Data users of any experience level can develop skills as they collaborate with other community members.